sarschu/CodeSwitching/README.md

   The file should not contain any empty lines.

-  Then specify the option -r and your tagger files (and your crf directory if necessary) The System will produce a bunch of output files in the directory of your input file.
+  Then specify the option -r and your tagger files (and your crf directory if necessary).
+The tagger files are the files you can find in the cmd-dir of the tree-tagger.
+This tool comes with some of the tree-tagger models (but not all of the available ones).
+You can easily add them by downloading them from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/.
+Don't forget to adjust the tagger files according to the format of the tagger files delivered with this tool.
+  You change the tagger files with the -d and -t parameter (as shown in the example call below).

+  The System will produce a bunch of output files in the directory of your input file.
 The important files are:

   * pos_model+timestamp